HSRLCLab/SmartFactory_Vehicle-Basis/README.md

 - [ ] The battery of the vehicle must be recharged manually.
 Inductive charging while waiting would be desirable.
 - [ ] Sensors for line recognition have an unfavourable distance to the turning point.
 They should be placed closer to the vehicle axis to increase the accuracy of alignment.
+- [ ] The line recognition functions unreliably.
+This may be caused by an imperfect white background and needs to be optimized.

 #### Software